Taennchel: Etymology

-According to Robert Forrer, a famous archaeologist who studied the Mont Sainte-Odile between 1898 and 1899 and published several books or articles devoted to medieval time, "Taennchel" would come from the Gallic word dunon or dunom which meansfortified wall.
+According to the archaeologist Robert Forrer, who studied the Mont Sainte-Odile between 1898 and 1899 and published several works on the medieval period, "Taennchel" comes from the Gallic word dunon or dunom which means "fortified wall".

-The name "Taennchel" was first quoted in an archive document from 1357.
-Its name appears then under various spellings : Taennchel in 1441, Thennichel in 1473, Dannchel in 1538, Tenchel in 1416, Thaennchel, Tannchel, Dannichel, Taennchel, Tännel in 1871 and Taennchel starting to 1918.
+The name "Taennchel" was first recorded in an archival document of 1357.
+Its name subsequently appears under various spellings: Taennchel (1441), Thennichel (1473), Dannchel (1538), Tenchel (1416), Thaennchel, Tannchel, Dannichel, Taennchel, Tännel (1871) and Taennchel again from 1918 onwards.